 Militarism | "War on Terror" policies

-Mary Zerkel is the Coordinator of Communities Against Islamophobia, which works in partnership with the Muslim community to train allies to recognize and counter anti-Muslim policies and practices — with the long term goal of reducing profiling and surveillance of the Muslim community.
-Mary also directs the Chicago Peacebuilding program, which works toward the demilitarization of U.S. foreign and domestic policy.
+Mary Zerkel is the Associate Regional Director of the Midwest Region and also supervises two programs in the West Region.
+She is Coordinator of Communities Against Islamophobia, which works in partnership with the Muslim community to train allies to recognize and counter anti-Muslim policies and practices — with the long-term goal of reducing profiling and surveillance of the Muslim community.
+Mary formerly directed the Chicago Peacebuilding program, which works toward the demilitarization of U.S. foreign and domestic policy.

 Mary has published articles and op-eds in the Huffington Post, Truthout, Radical Teacher and Signs: The Journal of Women and Culture in Society.
 She is the author of Critical Thinking for Meaningful Action, and co-author of Economics Education, both published by AFSC and is the co-director of "Benaat Chicago," a widely viewed documentary about the lives of Arab youth on the south side of Chicago.